readthedocs/website/content/pages/terms-of-service.rst

 You may not use the API to download data or Content from Read the Docs for spamming purposes, including for the purposes of selling Read the Docs users' personal information, such as to recruiters, headhunters, and job boards.

-All use of the Read the Docs API is subject to these Terms of Service and our `privacy-policy`.
+All use of the Read the Docs API is subject to these Terms of Service and our `Privacy Policy <{filename}/pages/privacy-policy.rst>`_.

 Read the Docs may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of Read the Docs' Service.